 - Write, write, write and then write it down again!

 - Come up with your own test questions

 - Always do your best to simulate test conditions (e.g., no calculators, memorize time constraints)

 - Study, Even When You’re Not Studying

 - If you come across a word you’re unfamiliar with – make note of it and look it up later

 - Think about test questions and how they apply to everyday life (e.g., you might see a bird and consider how it compares to an airplane – where is the bird’s fuselage, wing flaps, ailerons, etc.?)
-Okay, that was a horrible example but you get the idea.
+Silly example, but you get the idea.

 - Remember, The AFOQT is a Multiple Choice Test